moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 protocol as a payload in the the QUIC protocol {{RFC9000}}.

 Protocol developers have been considering the implications of the QUIC protocol ({{RFC9000}}) on media transport for several years, but the initial focus on QUIC in the IETF was to support web applications that used the HTTP/3 protocol {{I-D.draft-ietf-quic-http}}.
 The completion of the initial versions of the QUIC specifications, and the adoption of {{I-D.draft-ietf-quic-datagram}}, have cleared the way for proposals to use QUIC as a media transport.
 This document considers a number of proposals for "Media Over QUIC", and analyzes them to understand requirements and considerations.

+## Relationship with draft-dawkins-sdp-rtp-quic-questions

+Work on this draft and on {{I-D.draft-dawkins-sdp-rtp-quic-questions}} began in isolation from each other, and the authors of both drafts are still working out the scope of each draft, so there is some overlap between the drafts.
+At this time, it's worth saying that

+* This draft is intended to capture requirements for the encapsulation of Media Transport Protocols in the QUIC protocol

+* {{I-D.draft-dawkins-sdp-rtp-quic-questions}} is intended to capture questiona that will affect the specification of Session Description Protocol description for these encapsulated Media Transport Protocols

+Both specifications are open for issues and pull requests, and since there is a common author, assume that any contribution you make to either draft in GitHub will end up in the right place.

 # Terminology {#term}